 Special Damages For A Personal Injury Claim Against Your Employer

 You could also be eligible for special damages.
-This head of your claim that allows you to recoup the financial losses caused by your injuries.
+This head of your claim allows you to recover the financial losses resulting from an injury.

 For example, if your injuries prevent you from working, this could lead to a loss of earnings.
 In this case, you could potentially recoup these losses under special damages.
 This heading can also include: